tferega/revenj/tutorials/revenj-tutorial-setup.md

 ![DSL difference](pictures/initial-pg-admin.png)

-DB script which was used to migrate the database can be found in the folder specified in configuration.
+DB script which was used to migrate the database can be found in the `lib` folder.
 It should look something like this:

 ![DSL difference](pictures/init-sql-script.png)